Anyone can throw burgers on the grill and consider their day duly barbecued. Why not …

 Steaming is more gentle cooking technique that yields slightly more tender meat.
 It preserves a little more flavor and it’s more forgiving on the timing front.
 It’s harder to overcook a steamed lobster.

-- Halfway through, life the lid (careful – the steam is hot) and shift the lobsters around so they cook evenly
+- Halfway through, lift the lid (careful – the steam is hot) and shift the lobsters around so they cook evenly.

 The following recommends timing based on lobster weights: